jamie2210/CI_MS4_PP/TESTING.md

 ### JavaScript Validation

-JSHint JS Validation Service was used to validate the Javascript files.
+[JS Hint](https://jshint.com/) JS Validation Service was used to validate the Javascript files.
 All pass with no issues.
 All code from the Boutique Ado project was left out to ensure the testing was done on only my code.

 <details><summary>base.js</summary>